grizzie17/Rollator-Vision/README.md

   * three different vibration patterns:
     * front, side, both
 * Battery powered without the need for on/off switches
-  * Battery must last for at least one week but preferred two weeks
+  * Battery must last for at least two weeks but preferred four weeks

 This first unit will be mounted on the front horizontal bar in front of the storage bag.